microsoft/react-native-windows-samples/docs/IReactNonAbiValue-api-windows.md

 title: IReactNonAbiValue
 ---

-IReactNonAbiValue helps to wrap up a non-ABI safe C++ values into an IInspectable object.
+`IReactNonAbiValue` helps to wrap up a non-ABI-safe C++ values into an `IInspectable` object.
 We use it to handle native module lifetime.

-It also can be used to store values in the IReactPropertyBag that do not need to go through the EXE/DLL boundary.
+It also can be used to store values in the `IReactPropertyBag` that do not need to go through the EXE/DLL boundary.

 # Reference